 The complete film is now on YouTube. -- Derek Redmond

-See also a QuickTime clip that's not quite as wild, but still pretty nervy driving, from a documentary I photographed: Mahindra Jeep in Ladakh on Video.
+See also a video clip that's not quite as wild, but still pretty nervy driving, from a documentary I photographed: Mahindra Jeep in Ladakh.

 See more Mahindras in the movies in: